geofabrik/GfStaticmap/doc/usage.md

 You can use the same keys as for circle.
 In addition, the following keys are mandatory:

-* `from`: start angle in degree, 0° is located at the three-o'clock position, and the arc is drawn clockwise.
+* `from`: start angle in degree, 0° is located at the three-o'clock position, and the arc is drawn counter-clockwise.
 * `to`: end angle in degree.

 ## Examples